tranek/GASDocumentation/README.md

 Stacks also have policies for expiration, duration refresh, and period refresh.
 They have helpful hover tooltips in the `GameplayEffect` Blueprint.

 The Sample Project includes a custom Blueprint node that listens for `GameplayEffect` stack changes.
-The HUD uses it to update the amount of passive armor stacks that the player has.
+The HUD UMG Widget uses it to update the amount of passive armor stacks that the player has.
+This `AsyncTask` will live forever until manually called `EndTask()`, which we do in the UMG Widget's `Destruct` event.
 See `AsyncTaskEffectStackChanged.h/cpp`.

 ![Listen for GameplayEffect Stack Change BP Node](https://github.com/tranek/GASDocumentation/raw/master/Images/gestackchange.png)